khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 <!-- _footer: "[Whitney et al 2012 doi.org/10.1104/pp.110.164814](https://doi.org/10.1104/pp.110.164814) "-->

 <!-- This will tell us important things like RuBisCO innovations for different partial pressures of O₂ and CO₂-->
-# The value of understanding RuBisCO features?
+# The value of understanding RuBisCO's features?

 Q: Can we design more efficient RuBisCO?